Terenceyuyue/varFEM/README.md

 ## Arrangement of the ongoing Toolbox

-- The toolbox has two important folders：equation and variational.
+- The toolbox has two important folders：fem and variational.

-  - equation: It contains all source files for solving various partial differential equations.
+  - fem: contains all source files for solving various partial differential equations related to the revision of FEMs for the classical problems.

   - variational: A new feature is the variational formulation based programming.
 It extends the applicaton in equation folder.
-                 We have already provided P1, P2 and P3 Lagrange elements for 1-D, 2-D and 3-D problems as well as the vectorized problems, e.g. the linear elasticity problem.

-- example: All running examples corresponding to equation are placed in the example folder.
+- example: includes all the test examples corresponding to the equation folder.

-- tool,fem,mesh: You can find functions involving visulization, boundary setting, mesh generation, and numerical integration and so on.
+- tool, mesh: You can find functions involving visulization, boundary setting, mesh generation, and numerical integration and so on.

 - pdedata: It provides information of PDE equations associated with examples in example folder.